"Yeah and weren't you at work for years and Ollivander still wouldn't let you make a wand?" I wrinkled my nose at him;

 "But other times I see the world in a very different way all together and its entirely through my eyes and I know that there are no tricks about that at all.
 That It's more true than anything else you know?
 I don't think anyone else is looking at it the same, magic isn't like you see it."
 I looked down at his slightly parted mouth and sniffed as he snickered;

 "What?
-It's not!"
+Is this a sorceress thing?"
 I prodded his chest with my index finger and then looked into his eyes before turning my finger to point at myself;

 "I know what I'm talking about."
-I told him and I focussed back on the pebbles below us;
+I told him and I focused back on the pebbles below us;

 "That makes one of us." came his reply and I smiled a little; what's the point in sending messages no one receives, right?
 I suppose so I don't explode with everything I didn't say.

 "You didn't answer my question Sirius."
 I sat up and began to braid my hair with rhythmic practiced movements.
 Sirius shifted to lie on his back and I tried to ignore the sliver of jail-pale skin revealed along the line of his hip.
 He sighed and I focussed on my grey streaked light blonde hair.

 "Which one?" he murmured in a pathetic attempt at nonchalance.

 "Won't you confide in me, Black?"
 I pressed.

 "You don't want me to leave?" he asked and I narrowed my eyes at him;

 "Sometimes I think you want me to want you to leave Sirius," I hissed and he smiled.
 My traitorous mouth smiled too.
 "You are incorrigible but you throw all the other horrible events of the last few days into a slightly more flattering light with your abominable presence so."
 I rose my shoulders in a shrug and sighed.